behnam/cgkit/doc/source/odedynamics.rst

    or not (this is mainly for debugging purposes).
 The size of the contact point markers and the length of the normals can be specified via the *contactmarkersize* and *contactnormalsize* arguments.

+   *use_quick_step* is a flag that determines whether the ODE quickStep() or the regular step() method will be used.
+The latter is slower but more accurate.

 .. method:: ODEDynamics.add(objects, categorybits=None, collidebits=None)